anaibol/awesome-serverless/README.md

 * [Shep](https://github.com/bustlelabs/shep) - A framework for building APIs using AWS API Gateway and Lambda
 * [python-λ](https://github.com/nficano/python-lambda) - A toolkit for developing and deploying serverless Python code in AWS Lambda
 * [λambdify](http://zhukovalexander.github.io/lambdify/) - AWS Lambda automation and integration for Python
+* [Gordon](https://github.com/jorgebastida/gordon) - λ Gordon is a tool to create, wire and deploy AWS Lambdas using CloudFormation

 ### Authentication and authorization
 * [Auth0](https://auth0.com/) - Single Sign On & Token Based Authentication.